 Working closely with the KFRS communications team we developed a refreshed design style that represented their visual identity.
-The logo remained unchanged.
-The core elements of strapline, colours, imagery, fonts and a new bold graphic style were developed.
-Historically red was their primary colour and linked to the colour of their vehicles.
-We introduced a dark blue when represented the colour of their uniform.
-Together these core colours create an instant recognition when communicating the brand with our colours.
-The new brand style and message was rolled out across printed material (letterheads, leaflets, documents, internal communications), digital (social media, online presence, intranet) and signage and livery.
-All this came together in one new brand book.
-A great asset.
+While the logo remained unchanged, other elements were developed including colours, imagery, fonts and a new bold graphic style.
+Historically red was the organisation’s primary colour.
+We introduced a dark blue as a core colour to create an instant recognition when communicating the brand.

 Following the completion of the brand work we continued our work with KFRS to design and build an online brand portal.
-Starting with a UX session with key stakeholders, through design, build and testing.
-We believe this digital brand book is unique to Fire Services/public sectors.
+Starting with a UX session we worked with key stakeholders before turning to the design, build and testing.
+The resulting digital brand book is unique to Fire Services/public sectors.

-To launch the new brand we worked with the comms team to create a short video to communicate the new brand message.
-This was presented to nearly 1,000 members by their communications team and very well received.
+To launch the new brand identity, we worked with KFRS’ communications team to create a short video that would be presented to around 1,000 members of the organisation at a launch event with great feedback.

 The whole project delivered at the height of the Covid-19 pandemic was also a great testament to the range of talents and flexibility of Pillory Barn from copywriting and strategic expertise to brand marketing, web development and design.